staten-island-tech/hackathon-fall-wilson-matthew-sam/ChatGPT_Coding_Diary_Template.md

 ## 6. **Testing and Results**

-After making the changes, did you test your code?
-What were the results?
+After changing my code according to ChatGPT's suggestions, I found bugs where the player was able to spam for the win.

 - Did you run any tests (e.g., unit tests, edge cases)?
 - Did the code work as expected after incorporating ChatGPT's changes?